3 March 2021

 Given this new landscape, and the fact that more emphasis is going to be placed on renovating existing offices and homes (as proposed in the EU's Green Transition Plan in a bid to combat climate change) research and development into new construction materials has led us to rethink the way we build and inhabit spaces.

 Improving buildings' energy efficiency (they produce 40% of energy consumption and 30% of CO2 emissions on the planet) and designing healthier spaces has become a priority for architects and professionals in the sector.
-Solutions such as L'AC natural wood, ventilated façades and bathrooms prefabricated by Butech, and sterile products such as the Krion mineral compact® and XTONE® (PORCELANOSA Group), which have all been designed with this in mind.
+Solutions such as L'AC natural wood, ventilated façades and bathrooms prefabricated by Butech, and sterile products such as the Krion® mineral compact and XTONE (PORCELANOSA Group) all represent steps forward in this direction.

 321 White Ave, Brooklyn, New York